LabKey/labkey-ui-components/packages/components/docs/immer.md

 ```

 This gives us compile-time safety against invalid writes.
 The next feature we can use is the `Draft` utility from
-Immer.
-To quote the docs:
+Immer. `Draft` To quote the docs:

-> For curried reducers, the type is inferred from the first argument of recipe function, so make sure to type it.
-The `Draft` utility type can be used if the state argument type is immutable.
+> The `Draft` utility type can be used if the state argument type is immutable.

-This will help ensure the passed-in type is immutable.

 ```ts
 import { Draft, produce } from 'immer';